warpstreamlabs/bento/website/docs/components/outputs/questdb.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Pushes messages to a QuestDB table
+Pushes messages to a QuestDB table.

 <Tabs defaultValue="common" values={[